-- if we can save compute cost by running it with less cores without much increase in wall clock time.
+- If we can save compute cost by running it with fewer cores without much increase in wall clock time.

 Heavy Processing in the Driver

-The first suboptimal thing that users sometime do is to structure their Spark application to do most of the processing in the driver.
-In some cases it is not the user code, but some other component like Hive client loading tables that result in driver-heavy computation.
-From wall clock perspective execution of spark application can be broken into distinct phases.
-Each of these phases are either executed on the driver or on the executors.
+The first sub-optimal thing that users sometimes do is to structure their Spark application to do most of the processing in the driver.
+In some cases, it is not the user code, but some other components like Hive client loading tables that result in driver-heavy computation.
+From the wall clock perspective execution of spark, the application can be broken into distinct phases.
+Each of these phases is either executed on the driver or on the executors.
 The main takeaway is that when we are in the driver phase, none of the executors are doing any useful work.
-So if you have 100 executors and driver gets busy for 1 minute, effective compute resource wasted is 100 minutes, 1 minute of each executor.
+So if you have 100 executors and the driver gets busy for 1 minute, the effective compute resource wasted is 100 minutes, 1 minute of each executor.
 The very first metric emitted by our Tuning Tool is the percentage of wall clock time spent in the driver.
 The implication is that by moving processing from driver to executors, we can make the application scalable on large clusters.

-Following are few common operations done on the driver:
+Following are a few common operations done on the driver:

 - Loading of hive tables from Spark happens in the driver.
 This works very well on HDFS, but on S3 it is painfully slow.
 At Qubole, we have made significant enhancements to make writing to hive tables from Spark on S3 as performant and reliable as HDFS.

 Now there are other things that we can’t automatically optimize.
 This includes things like user code calling df.collect to get all data into the driver and then working in the driver.
 Sometimes these things are hidden and not very obvious.
-For example Spark DataFrames can be converted to Pandas DataFrames and vice a versa.
-The issue of course is that Pandas DataFrame is processed only on the driver, where as Spark DataFrames is processed on Executors and hence scalable.
+For example, Spark DataFrames can be converted to Pandas DataFrames and vice versa.
+The issue of course is that Pandas DataFrame is processed only on the driver, whereas Spark DataFrames is processed on Executors and hence scalable.
 Qubole’s Spark Tuning Tool helps in making these unintended mistakes obvious.

 The second source of inefficiencies in the Spark application comes from wasted CPU resources on the executor side.
-There are multiple reasons for these inefficiencies, but it is pointless to start investigating them before fixing the issues with mostly driver only computation.
-The executor utilisation metric by a Spark application captures the essence of this inefficiency.
-Two common reasons for underutilisation of executors are:
+There are multiple reasons for these inefficiencies, but it is pointless to start investigating them before fixing the issues with mostly driver-only computation.
+The executor utilization metric by a Spark application captures the essence of this inefficiency.
+Two common reasons for the under-utilization of executors are:

-- Not having enough tasks (i.e less tasks than number of cores available to the application)
+- Not having enough tasks (i.e fewer tasks than the number of cores available to the application)

-- Having skewed tasks such that some tasks finish very fast, whereas other keep on running for a long time
+- Having skewed tasks such that some tasks finish very fast, whereas others keep on running for a long time

 It is easy to see why the first one is a problem.
 The second one is an issue because of how Spark schedules stages.
 When a child stage depends on some set of parent stages, the child stage is not scheduled until all tasks of all parent stages are complete.
 Hence it is not the average runtime of the task which determines the total running time, but the largest and the slowest task of the parent stages that determines the runtime of the application.

-Using the detailed data from Spark event listener, Qubole Spark Tuning Tool calculates the following:
+Using the detailed data from the Spark event listener, Qubole Spark Tuning Tool calculates the following: